 Formed in 2016, the Consortium believes in a new accountability model that champions students, educators, and families, and reflects what the community wants to know about the quality of our schools and learning experiences.
 MCIEA’s system focuses on a school quality framework that includes multiple measures of student engagement, student achievement, and school environment, and emphasizes performance assessments in the classroom to measure students' deeper mastery of content and skills.
 Teachers are at the heart of improving student learning and are directly engaged in all aspects of the work.

 MCIEA’s governing board is comprised of superintendents and teacher union presidents from Attleboro, Boston, Lowell, Revere, Somerville, and Winchester.
-MCIEA is partnering with the Center for Collaborative Education and the College of the Holy Cross, and is funded in part by the Commonwealth of Massachusetts.
+MCIEA is partnering with the Center for Collaborative Education and the University of Massachusetts Lowell, and is funded in part by the Commonwealth of Massachusetts.

 Since the launch of MCIEA in January 2017, the school quality team conducted focus groups with students, teachers, administrators, and community members asking them what they most want to know about their schools.
 Using this information, MCIEA's school quality framework was adjusted and approved by the governing board.
 Additionally, a cohort of educators from 13 schools in MCIEA districts completed a Quality Performance Assessment Institute, gaining the knowledge and skills to design and implement performance assessments in their classrooms.
 The next cohort of schools will launch their performance assessment work in the Summer of 2017.